learn-co-curriculum/python-p3-intro-to-python/README.md

-# Intro to Ruby
+# Intro to Python

 ## Learning Goals

 - Understand how to learn a new programming language
-- Learn the benefits and philosophy of Ruby as a language
+- Learn the benefits and philosophy of Python as a language

 ## Introduction